-We don’t celebrate Memorial Day.
-It is a day of remembrance and reflection as we honor those who died in conflict or as post-conflict as a veteran of active military service.
+Memorial Day is a day of remembrance and reflection as we honor those who died in conflict or as post-conflict as a veteran of active military service.
 Veterans Day, however, celebrates the service of all Veterans, living or dead, and their contributions to our country and community.

-Post 6 joins with the Veterans of Foreign Wars, C. V. Cummings Chapel Hill Post 9100, as well as other local veterans and service groups to honor the dead on Memorial Day.
+Event 1, Saturday, May 28th.
+Post 6 joins with the community, as well as other local veterans and service groups, to honor the dead on Memorial Day.
 In fact, our remembrance begins on Saturday morning, Memorial Day weekend.

-Did you know that Memorial Day started as a southern event?
+Did you know that Memorial Day, or the decoration of graves by widows, started in the South?
 It dates back to the Civil War and the decorating of soldiers graves by widows and family.
-It was call Decoration Day.
+It was called Decoration Day and finally Memorial Day.
 Learn more

-On Monday, our post will hold an open house on Monday, May 29th, 2017.
-The doors open at 10 a.m. with a post memorial service at 11 a.m.
+Event 4, Monday, May 31ST – American Legion Post Home.
+On Monday, our Post will hold an OPEN HOUSE on Monday.
+The doors open at 10 a.m. after the arrival of the motorcade from Legion Road.
+There is with a Post memorial service at about 11:00 a.m.

-The Village Band will perform an indoor concert in the post hall immediately following the memorial service.
-The show starts at 12:30 p.m.
-Mobile Maple View Ice Cream is scheduled to be on site for the concert.
+The Village Band will provide an indoor concert in the Post Hall immediately following the memorial service.
+The performance starts at about 12:30 p.m.
+Mobile Maple View Mobile Ice Cream will be on site for the events